Bug report #9474

 Let me know if you need any further support.

 Thanks for your time.

-#4 Updated by Martin Dobias almost 7 years ago
+#4 Updated by Martin Dobias over 7 years ago

 I fail to see what is actually wrong there - OpenJUMP and QGIS seem to render the layers in the same way.